Want to Make STACKS of Cash?

 Your net income is what you take home after income taxes and other deductions are made.
 This is different from gross income, which reflects your income before any deductions are made.

-Net income is also referred to as your ‘take-home pay’ after taxes, insurance, retirement, and other deductions are made.
+Net income, also known as your ‘take-home pay,’ is the amount left after taxes, insurance, retirement contributions, and other deductions.

-For businesses, net income refers to the amount a business has left after all deductions – including salaries and all expenses – are made.
+For businesses, net income is the amount remaining after all deductions, such as salaries and expenses, are made.

 Calculating Net Income